anabaei/salesforce/Controllers_objects.md

 public static Database.SaveResult update(sObject record to Update, Boolean allOrNone);
 ```
 * If value of allOrNoe is false, then if one record fails remainder of operations still succeed and the result can find which one was updated.

+### SOSL
+* It has ability to search a particulare string across the multiple object and it is a programming way of performing a text base search.
+To construct text-based search queries.
+Places we use SOSL: SOAP or REST calls, Apex statements, Visualforce controllers and getter methods and Schema Explorer

+#### SOQL
+* We use it to fetch the object records from one object at a time and it is the equivalent of a SELECT SQL statement searching databases